 Here are some things you must keep in mind before you start with any affiliate marketing program:

 - Know your partners.
-Research every affiliate program you are thinking of joining so that you will know how and when you will earn.
+Research every affiliate program you are thinking of joining to know how and when you will earn.
 That is basically the point of this tutorial.
 We will explain all the intrinsic aspects of these affiliate programs and help you understand them well.

 - Build a brand.
 Always choose affiliate products that fit your personality and the content of your website.
 SEO or other sharing methods alone cannot be enough to bring visitors to your site to buy the products.